 Marty Greenberg didn’t stint when it came to his own books.
 His seven anthologies are some of the nicest work Gnome presented to the public.
-He made them slightly larger than the norm, 8.6″ x 5.7″, and they normally ran to more than 300 pages, making them thick handfuls.
+He made them slightly larger than his other titles, 8.6 x 5.7″, and they normally ran to more than 300 pages, making them thick handfuls.
 Each of the first six are in cloth-backed boards, meaning that a strip of cloth was bound around the spine extending an inch or so into the front and back boards, a classic and classy look.
-Embossed into the purple cloth on this title is a rocket ship at the bottom blasting off toward two stars at the top.
+Embossed into the purple cloth on Men Against the Stars is a rocket ship at the bottom blasting off toward two stars at the top.
 Though each book modified the image, this general motif would last throughout the five books in the Adventures in Science Fiction series.

 Also on the cover of Men Against the Stars is the conceit of this book, “AN ANTHOLOGY/Arranged as a Future Story/of the Conquest of Space”.
 He explains what that means in his Foreword:

 This book was planned from the very beginning to be more than just a collection of interesting adventure stories.
 It was organized around a central idea, one theme which moves logically from story to story.
 By building upon this theme, we who prepared this book sincerely believe, a new idea in science fiction anthologies has been developed – a science fiction anthology which, taken in its entirety, tells a complete story.